All characters you can unlock in Genshin Impact

 Let the Show Begin

 Creates a temporary Melody Loop around Barbara.
-When Barbara does her Normal Attacks, other party members gain health.
+When Barbara makes her Normal Attacks, other party members gain health.
 Her Charged Attacks regenerate party health by four times the amount of healing.

 Elemental Burst